aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-tables/horizontal-merge/_index.md

 2. Add a reference to the Aspose.Words for .NET library.

 ## Step 2: Creating the document and initializing the document generator
-To start working with the table and cells, we need to create a new document and initialize the document generator.
+To start Words Processing with the table and cells, we need to create a new document and initialize the document generator.
 Follow these steps:

 ```csharp
 // Path to your documents directory